44-exe/RTOS/README.md

 #2022.04.07
 -- argument input data.txt made
--- now to run the code you must do this "./assignment2 data.txt" -- else it will not work
+-- now to run the code you must do this "./assignment2 data.txt"  (else it will not work) -- changed the code to close each semephore as thread ends